LeoVen/C-Macro-Collections/Documentation.md

 ## [<span id="deque_iter_prev"> \_iter\_prev() </span>](#deque_function_index)

-This function is used to iterate to the previous element, retrieving the current one, along with an index that represents how many iterations have passed.
+This function is used to iterate to the previous element, retrieving the current one, along with an index that represents the relative position of it in the iteration.
 When the index is `0` it means that the current result is the front element of the deque; if it equals `count - 1` then it is the rear element of the deque.

 #### Declaration